-Bertrand Loy has served as our Chief Executive Officer since November 28, 2012 and as President and a director since November 1, 2012.
+Bertrand Loy has served as our Chief Executive Officer, President and a director since November 2012.
 Prior to his promotion, Mr. Loy served as our Executive Vice President and Chief Operating Officer since 2008.
-From the effectiveness of the Merger until July 2008, he served as our Executive Vice President and Chief Administrative Officer.
-He served as the Vice President and Chief Financial Officer of Mykrolis from January 2001 until the Merger.
-Prior to that, Mr. Loy served as the Chief Information Officer of Millipore Corporation from April 1999 until December 2000.
-From 1995 until 1999, he served as the Division Controller for Millipore's Laboratory Water Division.
+From August 2005 until July 2008, he served as our Executive Vice President and Chief Administrative Officer in charge of our global supply chain and manufacturing operations.
+He served as the Vice President and Chief Financial Officer of Mykrolis from January 2001 until August 2005.
+Prior to that, Mr. Loy served as the Chief Information Officer of Millipore Corporation during 1999 and 2000.
+From 1995 until 1999, he served as the Division Controller and Head of Manufacturing for Millipore's Laboratory Water Division.
 From 1989 until 1995, Mr. Loy served Sandoz Pharmaceuticals (now Novartis) in a variety of financial, audit and controller positions located in Europe, Central America and Japan.
-Mr. Loy serves as a director of BTU International, Inc., (supplier of advanced thermal processing equipment) and of the Massachusetts High Technology Council.
+Mr. Loy served as a director of BTU International, Inc., (supplier of advanced thermal processing equipment) until its acquisition in January of 2015.
+He also has served as a director of Harvard Bioscience, Inc. (scientific equipment) since November of 2014 and of Semiconductor Equipment and Materials International (SEMI) association.
+Mr. Loy graduated from the Ecole Superieure des Sciences Economiques et Commerciales (ESSEC) business school in Cergy Pontoise France.

-The Board of Directors has concluded that by reason of his extensive experience operating the Company, his five years of experience as the Chief Financial Officer of Mykrolis and his experience as a director of BTU International, Inc., Mr. Loy should serve as a director of the Company.
+The Board of Directors has concluded that by reason of his extensive experience operating the Company, his five years of experience as the Chief Financial Officer of Mykrolis and his experience as a director of BTU International, Inc. and of Harvard Bioscience, Inc., Mr. Loy should serve as a director of the Company.

 Paul L.H.
 Olson has been a director of the Company since the Merger.
 He has served as the independent Chairman of the Board of the Company since May of 2011.
 He served as lead director of Entegris Minnesota and as Chairman of the Governance Committee of the Entegris Minnesota board of directors from March 2003 until the Merger with the Company and as a the Chairman of the Governance and Nominating Committee of the Company's Board of Directors until 2011.
-Mr. Olson served as the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia from 2008 until its merger with Liaison Technologies, Inc. in 2011; he continues to serve on the board of directors of Liaison Technologies, Inc., serving as a member of its audit committee.
+Mr. Olson served as the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia from 2008 until its merger with Liaison Technologies, Inc. in 2011.
+Thereafter he served on the board of directors of Liaison Technologies, Inc., serving as a member of its audit committee until 2014.
 He served as Executive Vice President of Bethel University from 2002 to 2008.
 Prior to 2000, Mr. Olson was a founding executive of Sterling Commerce, Inc., an electronic commerce software company.
 Prior to his role with Sterling Commerce, he held executive positions with Sterling Software, Inc. and Michigan National Corp.
-Mr. Olson is a member of the board of directors of several private companies and non-profit organizations, including WMC Industries, Inc.(where he is lead director) and Macalester College (where he serves as Treasurer and Chairman of the Finance Committee); Mr. Olson also served as an advisor to Thoma Bravo Equity Partners.
+Mr. Olson is a member of the board of directors of several private companies and non-profit organizations, including WMC Industries, Inc. (where he is lead director) and Macalester College (where he serves as Treasurer and Chairman of the Finance Committee); Mr. Olson served as an advisor to Data Dimensions, Inc and to Thoma Bravo Equity Partners.
 Mr. Olson holds a BA degree from Macalester College, an MBA from the University of St. Thomas and a doctorate degree from the University of Pennsylvania.

-The Board of Directors has concluded that by reason of his extensive graduate education, his many years of business and institutional management experience and of his experience as chief executive officer of two different software companies and by reason of his eleven years of experience as a director of both Entegris Minnesota and the Company, Mr. Olson should serve as a director of the Company.
+The Board of Directors has concluded that by reason of his extensive graduate education, his many years of business and institutional management experience and of his experience as chief executive officer of two different software companies and by reason of his thirteen years of experience as a director of both Entegris Minnesota and the Company, Mr. Olson should serve as a director of the Company.